Geographic Bachelor: Move Here or It's Over

-You are in nursing school, fulfilling a desire that you’ve had for a long time.
+You are in nursing school, fulfilling a desire that you've had for a long time.
 Moreover, you are almost at the finish line.
-Therefore, if you move now, you will have to wait to finish because you said there are no other nursing schools in the area and if you enroll somewhere else you will definitely lose credits.
+Therefore, if you move now, you will have to wait to finish because you said there are no nursing schools near his base and, if you enroll somewhere else, you will definitely lose credits.

 As a result, I totally understand that you want to finish nursing school where you are.
-To add, having a nursing degree and your license will open up many doors for you.
-It will be the perfect portable degree for a military spouse and you may consider higher education in nursing too.
+Having a nursing degree and your license will open up many doors for you.
+It will be the perfect portable degree for a military spouse, and you may consider higher education in nursing as well.
 The occupational outlook and the pay are great.

 I think you should try to explore any fears he may have.
 For example, some men don't like it when their wives are capable of earning great salaries that may be comparable to or more than theirs.
 Maybe your husband fears he may become less important the more education you earn and the more income you earn.